 Autism is a healthy variation of the human condition.
 Autists are not tragedies, nor are we defective.
 We are justice-seeking neurodivergent people who view and experience the world autistically—logically, in systems, in details, and in our own space and time—living autistic lifestyles.

-Autism, a natural neurological variance, is the next evolutionary step of the human species, and if autists must learn about the social constructs of the neurotypical world in order to navigate and participate in society, neurotypicals would benefit from learning about autists: our love for truth and routines, our tenacity and resilience, our honesty and directness, our logical, intelligent minds, and our special deep interests, our passions, in which we hyperfocus, developing expertise.
+Autism, a natural neurological variance, is part of the next evolutionary step of the human species, and if autists must learn about the social constructs of the neurotypical world in order to navigate and participate in society, society will benefit from learning about autists: our love for truth and routines, our tenacity and resilience, our honesty and directness, our logical, intelligent minds, and our interests, in which we commonly develop expertise.

 If anyone wants to know about #matthewrushin case, there are the articles focus on this case.— Kayla Smith for #BlackAutisticLivesMatter (@BeingKaylaSmith) August 18, 2020